Esri/public-survey/README.md

 ## Features

-* Conduct focused property surveys (for example: identify blight, damaged structures, or construction activity.)
+* Conduct focused 3D public surveys (for example: ask structured questions to the public about a new proposed development in the community)
-* Leverage location-enabled photos produced by commercially available cameras and simplify data processing so street-level photo collections can be gathered on a regular basis

 ## Requirements

 **Start now using Esri-supplied sample services and maps**

-You can start using the application now by setting it up on a web server running Microsoft Internet Information Services (IIS) and using sample services supplied by Esri.
+You can start using the application now by setting it up on a web server and using sample services supplied by Esri.
-You'll need to convert to an application in IIS and use the ASP .NET 4.0 or 4.5. application pool.

 **Start now using your own services and maps**

-For more information on requirements and publication steps, see [Photo Survey for Local Government](http://links.esri.com/localgovernment/help/PhotoSurvey/) help or the [Photo Survey for State Government](http://solutions.arcgis.com/state-government/help/photo-survey/) help.
+For more information on requirements and publication steps, see [3D Public Survey for Local Government](http://links.esri.com/localgovernment/help/3DPublicSurvey/) help.

 ## Resources